 From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch.
 I was a project manager, user interface designer, technical writer, and website, QA and support manager.
 (It was a small company, so I got to wear lots of hats!)

 Moving further back in time, I received a Master's of Education with a concentration in Technology In Education from the Harvard Graduate School of Education; I was also a Macintosh guru for faculty and the student labs at the Sloan School of Management, and developed courseware to teach computer graphics and 3-D modeling to non-computer science students at Williams College.
 Not coincidentally I was an undergraduate at Williams, where I graduated with a mathematics degree (as well as concentrations in fiction writing and computer science).

-In addition to Peanuts stuff as mentioned above, movie soundtracks, the Muppets, and L. Frank Baum's Oz series all hold special places in my heart (and large chunks of my shelf space).
+In addition to Peanuts as mentioned above, movie soundtracks, the Muppets, and L. Frank Baum's Oz series all hold special places in my heart (and large chunks of my shelf space).

 Comments, questions, feedback, etc: e-mail me at smcguire at scottmcguire dot com.